-- § Adult/Gerontology Primary Care Nurse Practitioner (AGPCNP) - S Clinical Nurse Leader (CNL) - § Family Nurse Practitioner (FNP) - Nurse Administrator (NA) - § Nurse Midwifery (in conjunction with Shenandoah University) - § Psychiatric Mental Health Nurse Practioner (PMHNP) (in conjunction with Shenandoah University)
+- Adult/Gerontology Primary Care Nurse Practitioner (AGPCNP) - S Clinical Nurse Leader (CNL) - § Family Nurse Practitioner (FNP) - Nurse Administrator (NA) - § Nurse Midwifery (in conjunction with Shenandoah University) - § Psychiatric Mental Health Nurse Practitioner (PMHNP) (in conjunction with Shenandoah University)

 All concentrations are designed to meet the Essentials of Masters Education in Nursing (AACN, 2011).
 Students are admitted for full-time or part-time study.
 Full-time students can complete the program in four full-time academic semesters.
+The FNP (or Family/Across the Lifespan) concentration requires 50 credits.
+The FNP concentration meets the competencies outlined by the National Organization of the Nurse Practitioner Faculties (NONPF) and the American Association of Colleges of Nursing (AACN).
+Students complete 650 contact practicum hours.
 The AGPCNP concentration requires 46 credits.
 The AGPCNP concentration meets the competencies outlined by the National Organization of Nurse Practitioners (NONPF) and the American Association of Colleges of Nursing (AACN).
 Students complete 650 contact practicum hours.
-Graduates of the nurse practitioner concentrations are eligible to take the appropriate certification examination through theAmerican Academy of Nurse Practitioners, or the American Nurses Credentialing Center (ANCC).
+Graduates of the nurse practitioner concentrations are eligible to take the appropriate certification examination through the American Academy of Nurse Practitioners (AANP), or the American Nurses Credentialing Center (ANCC).